3.5 Financial risk management

 The tasks of the BoD include identifying risks, determining suitable measures, and implementing these measures or having them implemented.
 The BoD of dormakaba Holding AG conducted a regular Group-wide risk assessment in the year under review and determined the risks to be managed at particular management levels.

-With regard to the Covid-19 pandemic, the BoD in April 2020 assessed and acknowledged the comprehensive crisis management measures implemented by the Group management.
-The aim of the measures is to ensure the health and safety of all employees and at the same time to minimize the impact on business operations and supply chains, and thus on customers.
-In parallel, dormakaba adjusted its financial management as well as its forecast structures in order to retain its entrepreneurial flexibility and financial stability at all times during the Covid-19 pandemic. dormakaba also initiated a Group-wide cost savings and restructuring program in the fourth quarter of financial year 2019/20 to adjust capacities and costs which is assessed by the board on an ongoing basis and through dialogue with the EC.
+The Covid-19 pandemic continues to have a significant impact on the global economic environment.
+The ongoing comprehensive crisis management measures implemented by the Group management last financial year were re-assessed and acknowledged by the BoD in April 2021.
+The aim of the measures is to ensure the health and safety of all employees, to minimize the impact on business operations and supply chains, and thus on customers, and to focus on cash flow by following a “cash is king” principle. dormakaba adjusted its financial management as well as its forecast structures to retain its entrepreneurial flexibility and financial stability at all times.
+This includes the daily monitoring of cash flows, liquidity, and the status of financial debt at Group level, also regarding available undrawn credit facilities.
+The Group-wide cost savings and restructuring program introduced in the fourth quarter of financial year 2019/20 to adjust capacities and costs is ongoing and continuously assessed by the BoD through dialogue with the EC.
 This ensures that operating risks are given due attention, reported accordingly and the BoD has a comprehensive overview of the key risks and measures taken.

 Liquidity risk arises due to the possibility that dormakaba Group might experience difficulty in settling its debts or otherwise meeting its obligations related to financial liabilities.